marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 <div style="text-align: center"><img src="/assets/misc/settings_liff.jpg" /></div>

-I'm not perfectly happy with the way I had to do it, so I won't share it.
+I'm not perfectly happy with the way I had to do it, so I won't share it even if it does look fine.
 However you can take a look at what I used for the checkbox [here](http://www.cyberantics.net/toggle.html).
 I found it in a comment on [a very interesting article](http://www.designcouch.com/home/why/2013/09/19/ios7-style-pure-css-toggle/)